-In 2017-2018, all areas, except Franklin, saw a drop off in children who passed the PALS-K test.
-Isle of Wight and Southampton both saw their worst score since at least 2008-2009.
-Southampton and Franklin were behind the state average in children who were prepared for kindergarten.
+In 2017-2018, Southampton, Suffolk, and Isle of Wight saw a decline in children who passed the PALS-K test.
+Southampton and Franklin were behind lower than the state average in children who were deemed prepared for kindergarten through PALS-K testing.